Sheet Pan Quiche with Spinach and BasilJump to Recipe

-I’ve been on a real quiche kick lately.
-They are a great breakfast option and leftovers are easy to reheat for weekday breakfasts.
-This Spinach Basil Sheet Pan Quiche is my big boy version of the classic quiche.
+Quiche is a great breakfast option and leftovers are easy to reheat for weekday breakfasts.
+This Sheet Pan Quiche with Spinach and Basil is my big boy version of the classic quiche.
 I stuffed this version with charred spinach, fresh herbs, and mounds of Parmesan cheese!

 You could use store-bought crust, but you would need to piece them together to fit in your sheet pan.
 Personally, I just made my own batch of dough so I could roll it out in the shape I wanted.